vickyfrosties/MemoCode/README.md

 There are two ways to configure the project environment variables:

 - **Option 1: Demo collection (as in the live demo)**:
   Copy/paste the `.env.example` file and rename it to `.env`.
-Then change the variables as following:
+Then update the variables as following:

 ```
 MONGO_URI=your_mongo_uri